 fancy a quick and healthy dinner?
 This is the one!

-Stir-fries are another example of a fast and utterly nourishing weeknight meal.
+Stir-fries are another example of a fast and utterly delicious weeknight meal idea.

 2 tablespoons peanut oil best ( but sub for any other oils you have if you don’t have peanut oil )